Brezensalzer/StepperBotLidar2/README.md

 - Ball bearing SS6000ZZ 26x10x8 V2A
 - ca. 2cm of 10mm aluminium pipe
 - Slip ring with 22m flange, 6 wires
+- GT2 timing belt 200mm

+The drive pulley on the stepper motor has 30 teeth, the pulley on the turntable has 54 teeth.
+One full step (1.8°) of the stepper motor is transmitted to a 1° step on the turntable.